gurusabarish/hugo-profile/README.md

 ### Credit

-I spent a non-trivial amount of effort building this template.
+I spent an amount of effort building this template.
 It's always disheartening whenever I find that someone use this template without giving me credit.
 Please, give me proper credit in footer.

 ### Demo